 Take $150 off any size memory foam mattress and receive:

 Use promo code: take150

-Today only, purchase a queen size Americana Bed for only $699 and receive:
+Today only, purchase any size Colonial Bed and receive:

-Today only, purchase a split king size Gold Bed Package and receive:
+Today only, purchase a split king size Platinum Bed Package and receive:

 Memory foam is a viscoelastic material that adjusts and conforms to the contours of the shape pressed against it.
 Visco (thick, resistance to change) elastic (returning to shape after distortion).

 The difference between memory foam and regular foam is the character of response.
 Regular foam will return to shape immediately and can be likened to the inserts in a couch cushion.
 In contrast, memory foam has a much higher capacity to adjust to pressure and contours of the body.

 You can benefit from memory foam if you are uncomfortable in a spring mattress, toss and turn at night, have back, shoulder, or neck pain, or if you need additional pressure relief and comfort to help you sleep.